 - describe the basic epidemiology of the major blinding eye diseases

-- design and interpret studies to assess public health eye care needs using appropriate methods
+- design and interpret studies to assess public health eye care needs using appropriate research methods

-- critically appraise and select appropriate public health intervention for the major blinding eye diseases
+- critically appraise and select appropriate public health interventions for the major blinding eye diseases

 - design a comprehensive eye care programme for appropriate preventive and therapeutic measures for a community

-- develop the skills necessary for resource mobilisation, management and evaluation of local comprehensive eye care programmes and integration in health systems
+- develop the skills necessary for resource mobilisation, management and evaluation of local comprehensive eye care programmes and integration into health systems

 The below structure outlines the proposed modules for this programme.
 Module specifications provide full details about the aims and objectives of each module, what you will study and how the module is assessed.